psamsotha-ss/smoothstack-ec2-jersey-api/README.md

 # Smoothstack AWS EC2 API

 This project is to be deployed to an EC2 instance.
 The CI/CD will be handled by Jenkins.
-Jenkins and SonarCube should be run in the instance.
+Jenkins and SonarQube should be run on the same instance.
+After pushing to GitHub, a webhook should trigger a build on Jenkins, and the app should then be deployed.

 ## CI/CD Steps